ilyankou/passport-index-dataset/README.md

-# 2020 Passport Index Dataset
+# 2021 Passport Index Dataset
 ## Travel visa requirements for 199 countries, in .csv
-Last updated on November 19, 2020.
-This update includes a lot of travel bans related to Covid-19.
+Last updated on January 25, 2021.
+This update *still* includes a lot of travel bans related to Covid-19.
 For pre-pandemic requirements, check out the `/legacy` folder.

 ![Passport](passport.png)